 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-As you and your family enjoy the last stretch of summer, sunscreen should remain top of mind.
-Whether you’re spending a day at the beach, having a picnic in the park or gearing up for a end-of-summer barbecue, finding which sunscreens are best for your kids can be difficult.
+As you and your family enjoy the warm spring weather, sunscreen should remain top of mind.
+Whether you’re spending a day at the beach, having a picnic in the park or gearing up for a spring barbecue, finding which sunscreens are best for your kids can be difficult.

-Of course, you want one that’s going to effectively protect them from sunburns (since research finds that five or more bad sunburns before age 20 can increase someone’s risk of melanoma by a whopping 80 percent).
+Of course, you want one that’s going to effectively protect them from sunburns.
+Daily wear of an SPF 15 sunscreen can lower your risk for melanoma by 50 percent, according to the nonprofit Skin Cancer Foundation.
 But you also want to make sure that what you’re putting on your child’s extra-delicate skin is completely safe.

 SKIP AHEAD Best sunscreen for kids

 How to find the best sunscreen for kids

 Regardless of age, always choose a sunscreen that’s broad-spectrum, meaning it blocks both UVA and UVB rays, with an SPF 30 at minimum, said Viseslav Tonkovic-Capin, MD, a Kansas City dermatologist and editor of his site DermBoard.
 UVA rays prematurely age skin, while UVB rays cause sunburns — SPF refers to how much UVB light sunscreen can filter out.

 Planning a fun day in the pool or a socially-distant weekend trip to the beach?
 “If your child will be partaking in water activities, make sure to look for a formula that is water-resistant,” said Gretchen Frieling, MD, a dermatopathologist in Boston.
 Sunscreen can be labeled water-resistant for up to 40 or 80 minutes, so you’ll still have to reapply regularly.